Layalchristine24/Layalchristine24.github.io/content/blog/sethugoapero/index.md

 - Theme Features
 date: "2022-04-30"
 draft: false
-excerpt: This website will guide you in setting up your personal website with hugo-apéro theme.
+excerpt: This [website](https://hugo-apero-docs.netlify.app/about/) helped me to set up my personal website with hugo-apéro theme.
 layout: single
 subtitle:
 title: Set up your hugo-apéro theme
 ---

-This [website](https://hugo-apero-docs.netlify.app/about/) helped me to build the actual web site.

-Thank you to the authors !
+Thank you to the authors for the great guidelines!